Why do Professional, Statutory and Regulatory Bodies (PSRBs) Review Programmes/Modules?

 The University remains independent in maintaining the academic standards of provision and the professional accreditation recognises that the provision meets the criteria specified by the Professional Body.
 A programme may not meet the criteria for recognition, however, this does not mean that the curriculum and student experience is below standard.
 These are assured separately through the University’s own processes of approval, annual monitoring and periodic review.

-However, the University seeks assurances that Colleges/Schools respond appropriately to the concerns of professional accrediting bodies and to consider issues that might have an institutional impact.
+However, the University seeks assurances that Faculties/Schools respond appropriately to the concerns of professional accrediting bodies and to consider issues that might have an institutional impact.

 The Accreditation Schedule